RafalBuchner/VanillaDockingWindow/README.md

 ---
 ## AUTHOR COMMENTS
-I should make docking more flexible.
+- I should make docking more flexible.
 For now only one dockGroup responses to docking.
 I did it just to test if the idea makes sense (AND HURRAY!
 IT LOOKS IT DOES!).
+- `dockingWindowList.DockingWindowList` is not necessary. you can replace easily by adding some methods for adding and removing *dockingWindows* from the regular list object

 ## TODO
 - undocking